dalyw/ca-cafo-compliance/README.md

 3. **Data Visualization** (`app.py`):
    - Interactive web interface using Streamlit
-   - Embedded maps
+   - Embedded maps showing facility locations
-   - Compliance metric analysis
+   - Compliance metric analysis and visualization
-   - Data filtering and exploration
+   - Data filtering and exploration tools
+   - Export capabilities for processed data

+## Parameter Location System

+The parameter location system is a key component of the data extraction process:

+1. **Template Definition**:
+   - Each report template type has its own set of parameter definitions
+   - Parameters are defined in `parameter_locations.csv` with:
+     - Search text patterns to locate values
+     - Expected data types

+2. **Value Extraction**:
+   - The script reads the OCR output text
+   - For each parameter:
+     - Searches for the defined search text pattern
+     - Locates the associated value based on search direction, "left", "right", "above" or "below"
+     - Applies value patterns to extract and validate the data
+   - Handles missing or invalid values appropriately

+3. **Calculated Parameter Calculations**:
+   - Calculates additional parameters, e.g. Wastewater to Milk Ratio, from reported values

 ## License